hbjydev/website/README.md

 3.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
+    Your copy of the site is now running at http://localhost:8000!

-    Edit `src/pages/index.js` to see your site update in real-time!

 4.  **Learn more**